jroske1120/client-project-wesparkle/README.md

 In the code, much of my involvement was on the back end.
 I wrote most of the logic for the routes for links, details, feedback, and tags, as well as their respective logic in the Sagas and Reducers.
 Much of my front end work can be seen in the LinkList, LinkListItem, LinkTags, and LinkDetails components.
 I also did much of the styling for the LinkTags component.

 That being said, this was a full team effort, and everyone helped both where they felt comfortable and where they wanted to challenge themselves.
-Huge thanks to Audry Wolters, Eric Elvendahl, and Nick Simonelli for our join efforts in making this monumental effort not only manageable, but a great learning experience!
+Huge thanks to Audry Wolters, Eric Elvendahl, and Nick Simonelli for the joint efforts in making this monumental effort not only manageable, but a great learning experience!